 amount of other gases) phase diagrams for different salinities.
 With 4 wt.% NaCl, the hydrate equilibrium temperature for 100 bar Green Canyon gas is around 18.8 °C. Once the salt concentration increases to 7 wt.%, the hydrate equilibrium temperature decreases to 17.2 °C [4].
-Compared with Green Canyon gas, the synthetic natural gas used in this study is richer in ethane and propane (Table 1), and may have a higher hydrate equilibrium temperature but have not measured hydrate equilibrium temperature.
+Compared with Green Canyon gas, the synthetic natural gas used in this study is richer in ethane and propane (Table 1), and may have a higher hydrate equilibrium temperature under the same condition.
+In this work we have the data to provide the hydrate crystallization temperature but have not measured hydrate equilibrium temperature.
 The effect of salt concentration on equilibrium hydrate formation temperature in our measurements is about the same as in Gao's work.
 Considering that we have performed our AA experiments at 4 °C, the thermodynamic effect from NaCl, and other additives does not change the hydrate driving force substantially.